 Collagen is important because our body's natural collagen production begins to decline as we age.
 Our bodies may no longer absorb nutrients as well or synthesize them as efficiently.
 To ensure the body has enough of the ingredients required for collagen production, it is important to supplement with collagen and its necessary amino acids.
 Collagen is special because it contains an abundance of the three amino acids that you won't find in meaningful amounts in many other foods (glycine, proline, and hydroxyproline).
 Muscular growth, joint health, and an overall glowing appearance can be partially attributed to the amino acid blend in collagen that can't be found anywhere else.

-Our bodies naturally produce collagen – a major component of hair, skin, nails, bones, joints, organs, gut lining, cartilage and tendons – but this particular protein slows down production as we age.
+Our bodies naturally produce collagen – a major component of hair, skin, nails, and joints – but the production of collagen slows down as we age.
 This is why adding collagen to our diets in an attempt to continue promoting stronger and healthier skin, hair, nails, and bones has become our mission.
-Our famous hydrolyzed Collagen Peptides – a.k.a. the blue canister you’ve likely been seeing pop up in stores and on Instagram – are sourced from the hide of Brazilian grass-fed cattle, predominantly the Nelore breed.
+Our famous hydrolyzed Collagen Peptides – a.k.a. the blue canister you’ve likely been seeing pop up in stores and on Instagram – are bovine-based and sourced from the hide of Brazilian grass-fed cattle, predominantly the Nelore breed.
 These hides are a byproduct of the cattle industry, which means that the cattle are first used for their meat.

-In terms of non-cattle sourcing, Marine Collagen is made from red snapper scale from the South Pacific.
+In terms of non-cattle sourcing, we also offer pescatarian-friendly Marine Collagen, which is sourced from white fish scales.
 It’s a sustainable, natural by-product of the seafood industry that would otherwise be lost.
 Just like our original Collagen Peptides, the Marine Collagen is easily soluble in hot and cold liquids and is flavorless.

 For more information on the benefits of collagen, check out our Why Collagen page.